mesosphere/dcos-kafka-service/docs/quick-start.md

 1. Install a Kafka cluster.
 If you are using open source DC/OS, install a Kafka cluster with the following command from the DC/OS CLI.
 If you are using Enterprise DC/OS, you may need to follow additional instructions.
-See the [Installing Kafka on Enterprise](#install-enterprise) section for more information.
+See the Install and Customize section for more information.

         $ dcos package install kafka